sheaves/sheaves.github.io/me.md

 ## Liang Ze Wong <img align="right" src="/images/photo.jpg" width="150" />

-I am a second-year [math](http://www.math.washington.edu/){:target="_blank"} PhD student at the University of Washington, Seattle.
+I am a third-year [math](http://www.math.washington.edu/){:target="_blank"} PhD student at the University of Washington, Seattle.
-My interests are representation theory and non-commutative algebra.
+My current interests are in category theory and Hopf algebras.
+Specifically, I'm interested in monads, monoidal categories, bicategories, and manisfestations of Hopf-algebra-type structures in such categories.
+I've also recently begun learning about model categories and $\infty$-categories.

 ### History